 What do I need to bring with me?

 Zen Studios is completely full service.
 This means that we have everything you need to complete your yoga practice.
-You can bring a mat if you’d like; however, it’s not necessary if you don’t have one.
-When you decide you love yoga and want your own amazing Jade eco-friendly yoga mat, we’ve got those for sale for your convenience.
+You can bring a mat if you’d like; however, it’s not necessary.
+If you don’t have a yoga mat, we do offer Manduka professional mats for a $2 rental fee.
+When you decide you love yoga and want your own amazing yoga mat, we have Jade and Manduka mats for sale

 What classes are best for beginners?

-If you are looking to start out slowly or are healing any injuries, we recommend trying the Gentle Zen Essentials, Relax, Renew & Restore and Yoga & Mindfulness.
+If you are looking to start out slowly or are healing any injuries, we recommend:

 What do I wear?

 In general, students are most comfortable in clothing that allows for the body to move freely and unrestricted.
 Clothing with buttons, zippers or snaps are not recommended.
-The Zen Studios Eco-Chic boutique has appropriate yoga clothing for men as well as women.
+The Zen Studios boutique has unique yoga clothing available for purchase.

 How do I register for classes?

-You can register for class by calling the studio, through our website or by downloading the free Zen Studio app for iPhone and Android.
+You can register for class by calling the studio at 864-583-3335, through our website or by downloading the free Zen Studio app for iPhone and Android..

 Click here to register